GenesisFR/DS1TroubleshootingGuide/README.md

 ## Textures are not loading

 This is caused by using the HD textures mod with DSMod/DSLOAMod, therefore making most of the world transparent.
 DSMod/DSLOAMod don't support anything above a resolution of 256 so you have remove the mod.

+## Translations partially working

+If after adding a language pack, you notice that some things are translated but others aren't, first make sure you're using the LOA version of the language pack if you're playing LOA.

+If there still seems to be missing translations, it's because anything that already exists in-game (ex: actor names, item names and descriptions) will have its data loaded from the save file, not the resource file.
+Anything newly loaded (ex: new item drops) should load data from the resource file.

 ## UI/cursor flickering